How to prepare for a flood

 - Be careful in the dark.
-Evacuating in the evening is very dangerous, as flood hazards may be hard to see.
+Evacuating in the evening is very dangerous, as flood hazards may be difficult to see.

 Have an emergency plan

 Don't be caught off-guard.
-Be sure to sit with your family and work out an escape route in case there is a flood near or in your home and make sure you know the emergency numbers you might need.
+Discuss an emergency plan with your family and work out an escape route in case there's a flood near or in your home and make sure you know the emergency numbers you might need.

 Dial 112 from any cellphone, or 10177 from a landline in case of an emergency.

 You can also contact your district disaster management centre for more assistance.